Air quality index: Public availability of the AQI

 Real time monitoring data and forecasts of air quality that are color-coded in terms of the air quality index are available from EPA's AirNow web site.
 Other organizations provide monitoring for members of sensitive groups such as asthmatics, children and adults over the age of 65.
 Historical air monitoring data including AQI charts and maps are available at EPA's AirData website.
 There is a free email subscription service for New York inhabitants – AirNYC.
 Subscribers get notifications about the changes in the AQI values for the selected location (e.g. home address), based on air quality conditions.
 A detailed map containing current AQI levels and a two-day AQI forecast is available at the Aerostate web site.

 Regulatory Air Monitors and Low Cost Sensors

 Historically, EPA has only allowed data from regulatory monitors operated by regulatory or public health professionals to be included in its real time national maps.
 In the past decade, low cost sensors (LCS's) have become increasingly popular with citizen scientists, and large LCS networks have sprung up in the US and across the globe.
-Recently, EPA has developed a data correction algorithm for a particular brand of PM_{2.5} LCS (the Purple Air monitor) that makes the LCS data comparable to regulatory data for the purpose of computing the AQI.
+Recently, EPA has developed a data correction algorithm for a particular brand of PM_{2.5} LCS that makes the LCS data comparable to regulatory data for the purpose of computing the AQI.
 This corrected LCS data currently appears alongside regulatory data on EPA's national fire map.